sohanchatterjee/ISE-490/README.md

 # ISE-490
-Repository for ISE 490 Data-Mining and Applied Machine Learning
+Personal repository for ISE 490 Data-Mining and Applied Machine Learning taken during my spring 2025 semester at Stevens Institute of Technology.